I was recently asked if I would like to try out and review some new

 I do have to say that I really like the earring posts I got.
 The cz in the post has a lot of sparkle and makes for a very attractive earring.
 I do wish the earring posts came with the nuts on them but that isn't a huge deal.

-All in all, my recommendation is that while Artbeads.com has some really beautiful items, I would buy the Swarovski crystals they offer instead of the cubic zirconia beads.
+Artbeads.com has some really beautiful items, I would buy the Swarovski crystals they offer instead of the cubic zirconia beads.
 On the upside though, I do recommend the cubic zirconia post earrings.
 They are really pretty and have a lot of fire for the price.

 Legalese -